raymond-arthur/nfl-stats/README.md

 Our major question: **How many wins is the “break point” to make the playoffs on average?**

-We use the number of wins in a season as our IV on the X axis and our binary made playoffs as a binary “yes”=1 / “no”=0.
+We use the number of wins in a season as our independent variable on the X axis and our binary made playoffs as a binary “yes”=1 / “no”=0 for the dependent variable on the y axis.

 Our general logistic regression model formula is: